roadrunner-server/informer/README.md

-# informer
-RRv2 informer plugin
+# Informer plugin (bundled into the RoadRunner, internal)